DSpotDevelopers/mips-test-planning/integration-test-structure.md

   On the right content:
    *  One of the fields is Tags which contains all the tags of the MIP, clicking one of the tags opens a list of all MIPS that contain this tag.
    *  Clicking the Author value opens a list of MIPs whose author is that one.
+   *  Clicking the Contributor value opens a list of MIPs whose contributor is that one.
    *  The References field contains links to MD files, clicking any of them opens the MD viewer with it.
 ## MD Viewer View

 The MD viewer opens when clicking a MD file link.
 It contains on the left links to the headings of the document and the full content on the right.
 Clicking any of the headings on the left scrolls the full content (in the middle) to the corresponding section.
 Also, scrolling the full content down or up highlights the corresponding heading on the left.
+Also when opening a given heading the address is updated in the address bar of the browser adding the heading id after #.
 ## Extra

 * 404 View
   When entering an unexistent URL the Not Found page is displayed.
 It contains a descriptive message and a link to the Home page.

 * Menu Interactions
-  The three submenus are displayed when clicking the corresponding menu items:Learn, Views and Get in Touch.
+  The three submenus are displayed when clicking the corresponding menu items: Learn, Views and Get in Touch.
 In each submenu the subsubmenu appear when hovering over the corresponding submenu item.
 Clicking a item not containing a submenu opens the corresponding view.

 * Dark Mode Test
 When click the icon the site switchs to dark or normal mode